 Sprecher Brewing Co.: In the suburb of Glendale, Sprecher brews artisan beers and sodas.
 Tour hours vary, but generally there are at least two tours on weekday afternoons and more from Friday through Sunday; check the schedule.

 It offers tours on Friday and Saturday afternoons.
-Cost of $7 includes glass, samples and a voucher for a beer at a
+Cost of $10 includes glass, samples and a token for a beer at a later time.

 Call the day you want to tour for exact times, 414-931-2337 or 800-944-5483.
 Admission is first-come, first-served; Saturday is busiest, though visitors won't see production that day.
 The plant is along the Menomonee River, west of downtown and just south of Washington Park.